nobodyv1/c-practice-v/README.md

 🚀 Welcome to Practice Coding! 🚀

-This repository is a collection of exercises and projects designed to help you improve your coding skills in [insert language name here].
+This repository is a collection of exercises and projects designed to help you improve your coding skills in any language.
 Whether you're a beginner or an experienced developer, this repository provides a space for you to practice and learn.

 **Description**
 -------------